- Learn about Eos

 A medication that blocks the action of histamine in the body.
 Typical uses of Histamine subtype 1 blockers (H1 Blockers) include stopping or decreasing allergic reactions such as hives, allergic rhinitis, and/or eczema, decreasing nausea and dizziness associated with motion sickness or chemotherapy drugs, and helping with sleep problems.
 Non-sedating antihistamines are relatively new and are used for daytime allergy sufferers.
 Typical uses for histamine subtype 2 blockers (H2 Blockers) which block acid effects include stomach ulcers, heartburn and GERD.

 An opening in the rectum that allows stool to move out of the body (bowel movement).
-Common problems with the anus are hemorrhoids, abscesses, and fissures (cracks).
+Common problems with the anus are hemorrhoids, abscesses, and fissures (cracks), and cancer.

 An infection of the appendix with symptoms such as severe pain in the lower right part of the abdomen, nausea, vomiting, and/or fever; surgical removal of the appendix should be done immediately to prevent a bursting of the infected appendix.